SJSUFall2019-CMPE272/AISight/README.md

 #### On-cloud(using flask):
 Flask is used on server-side to receive images and generate captions which ensures synchronization.

-### **Market Research**

-We are in a discussion with a few organizations namely, **LightHouse: For the Blind and Visually Impaired** and **Vision - Beyond sight** ,to validate the project idea, design, usability, scope and incorporating newer suggestions as mentioned by them.

 ### **Technology Stack**

 * **Raspberry Pi**